steveliles/dsl4xml/README.markdown

 Boiler-plate is minimised through use of reflection, which does of course incur some performance penalty.
 The penalty is reduced where possible by caching reflectively gleaned information.

-Where pure data objects conforming to Java Interfaces are required, implementations can be generated dynamically - you write the interface, dsl4xml will generated a POJO which implements it.
+You can unmarshall to your own POJOs or have dsl4xml generate the boring stuff - you write the interface, dsl4xml will generated a POJO which implements it (dynamically, at runtime).

 ### Options for different platforms